fid-philosophie/munin-2024/README.md

 **Duration** : 90 minutes

-The workshop works for both passive-receptive participants and those who want to actively learn about the use of OS-APS on site and try it out in practice.For the active group of participants, it is necessary to install Docker on their computer beforehand.
+The workshop works for both passive-receptive participants and those who want to actively learn about the use of OS-APS on site and try it out in practice.
+For the active group of participants, it is necessary to install Docker on their computer beforehand.
 You will find instructions for this below:

 ## Requirements